largehadroncollider/lhcSiteSource/content/defconguide.md

 Sharing is a quick way to make friends, and helping people is another great way to meet people.
 See a goon carrying too much shit?
 Offer to help.
 See village staff overwhelmed and working through lunch?
 Bring ‘em a snack and ask how you can help.
 See a group of people working on something?
 Ask what they're up to and if they would like any help.

 Finally, get socially involved online.
-Reddit, LHC, Twitter, Telegram, Slack, etc. are all instrumental parts of the DEF CON experience today, as plans change, people coordinate, and socializing happens.
+Reddit, LHC, X (formerly Twitter), Telegram, Slack, etc. are all instrumental parts of the DEF CON experience today, as plans change, people coordinate, and socializing happens.
 (See below for more details.)

 ### Be Inclusive ("Pac Man" Theory)